Spectacular!: Soundtrack

 On February 3, 2009, Nickelodeon released the Spectacular! soundtrack, featuring songs from the entire cast, including Nolan Gerard Funk and Tammin Sursok.
 The album, released by Nick Records, includes songs such as "Don't Tell Me" and "Everything Can Change".

+Reception

+The premiere of the movie was viewed by 3.3 million viewers, however it was outshined by Disney Channel's movie, Dadnapped, which premiered at the same time, by 39%.

 DVD release

 The DVD of the film was released on March 31, 2009, in the US, and on October 7, 2009, in Australia.